wballard/starphleet/_harp/public/index.md

 Your services will often be hosted in public repositories, so the config you put in here should be about development mode or public settings.

-#### .profile.d/
-You can mix in as many separate files here as you like, providing more environment.

 ### orders
 The `orders` file itself is sourced for your service.
 This is where a